 Queen's students, faculty, administrators and staff therefore all have responsibilities for supporting and upholding the fundamental values of academic integrity.
-Academic integrity is constituted by the six core fundamental values of honesty, trust, fairness, respect, responsibility and courage (see International Center for Academic Integrity (https:// academicintegrity.org/)).
+Academic integrity is constituted by the five core fundamental values of honesty, trust, fairness, respect and responsibility (see International Center for Academic Integrity (https:// academicintegrity.org/)) and by the quality of courage.
 These values and qualities are central to the building, nurturing and sustaining of an academic community in which all members of the community will thrive.
 Adherence to the values expressed through academic integrity forms a foundation for the "freedom of inquiry and exchange of ideas" essential to the intellectual life of the University.